infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - views displayed on the screen break consistency of navigation

-#### Additional notes

-This guideline covers point 2.4.3 Focus Order - Level A of the WCAG standard.

 ---

 ### Link Purpose

+*This guideline covers point 2.4.4 Link Purpose (In Context) - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**